dcinzona/ACMN_Error_Logger/README.md

-# Acumen Error Logger Utility
+# Salesforce Error Logger Utility

 Used to write to a custom object for error logging outside of debug.
 Includes support for Platform Events as well as passing in an exception directly into the static helper class.